cgiliberto/notebooks/sexuality.md

 Doyle, J. 2015. *Campus Sex, Campus Security*. semiotext(e).

-Jordan, M.D.
+(to read) Jordan, M.D.
 2002. *The Ethics of Sex*.
 Wiley-Blackwell.

 Laquer, T.W.
 1990. *Making Sex: Body and Gender from the Greeks to Freud*.
 Harvard University Press.
 * 2004\. *Solitary Sex: A Cultural History of Masturbation*.
 Zone Books.

+Luker, K. 1996. *Dubious Conceptions: The Politics of Teenage Pregnancy*.
+Harvard University Press.